MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 	// create Core Engine (called only once) vm = SNI_createVM();
 	...
-	// start a new execution of the MicroEJ Application at each iteration of the loop while(...){
+	// start a new execution of the Application at each iteration of the loop while(...){
 		...
 		core_engine_error_code = SNI_startVM(vm, argc, argv);